RBD coconut oil can provide whatever health benefits virgin coconut oil offers.

 However, removing odor means some phytonutrients in the oil will also be removed.
 That translates to RBD coconut oil having lesser health properties than virgin coconut oil.

 This is a small disadvantage for you but that’s the best you can get out of this refined and odorless coconut oil if you cannot accept its virgin counterpart.

 Hey, but I found that RBD coconut oil has its own virtues and is good in its own way.

-Sometimes I cook with it as I want to keep the original flavor of the food.
+Sometimes I cook with RBD as I want to keep the original flavor of the food.
 I also pour it over my raw food to improve the overall health benefits.
 If you use virgin coconut oil raw or cook with it instead, all your food will have some mild coconut scent.

-On top of that, you’ll save more by using RBD coconut oil since it is cheaper to buy.
+On top of that, you’ll save more by using RBD coconut oil since it is a little cheaper to buy.
 So overall, it’s pretty good to use RBD coconut oil.
 Being refined doesn’t mean it’s bad and not healthy.